MamunKhan71/bloodDonateBD/README.md

 ## License

-This project is licensed under the [insert license name].
-Please refer to the [LICENSE](./LICENSE) file for more details.
+This project is licensed under the Apache 2.0 Liscense.

 ## Contact